 This memory aid covers Memory Aid within Moments & Levers for GCSE Physics.
 Revise Moments & Levers in Forces for GCSE Physics with 13 exam-style questions and 10 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 10 of 14 in this topic.
 Use it for quick recall, then test yourself straight afterwards so the memory aid becomes usable in an answer.

 Topic position